 Once users complete the Karst Loop Trail they can head back up either the East or West Wolf Den Trail to the tunnel and use the Tunnel Connector to get back to the visitor center.
 Across the street from the trailhead is the trailhead for the 22 mile long Hidden Diversity Trail.

 If you would like to make this a multi-day experience, make reservations for one of the six unique campsites on the Karst Loop, only accessible by bike or hike.
-Contact the park visitor center for reservations and details.
+You can make your reservations online.

 Below is a complete list of Hobbs State Park-Conservation Area Monument trail maps available on MTBProject and TrailForks using their apps on your smartphone will allow you to see exactly where you are even without cellphone service: